Filipondios/King-Of-Thieves-DD/README.md

 ## ``Future Updates and Upgrades 📦``

-- `#1` <ins><b>Better startup</b></ins> : <u>In a normal computer, KOTDD takes more or less 1,5 seconds to start.
+- `#1` <ins><b>Better startup</b></ins> : In a normal computer, KOTDD takes about 1,5 seconds to start.
 In part this is because KOTDD has to read two .json files with the images resolutuion and more and then import all that data to the app.
 The target is to delete those files and implement all that inside Java.

 - `#2` <ins><b>Faster user experience</b></ins> : All the code is done with a bit of rush (we all know what that means), so the objetive there is to make the code cleaner for other people if they want to contrib and in consequence of a better code, a faster application.

 ## ``IMPORTANT - CONTRIBUTIONS ⚠``
-There are some important bugs in the application that i don't know how to fix them because I'm not an expert inside Java desktop applications development and I can't find any help about that bugs.
+There are some important bugs in the application that I don't know how to fix them because I'm not an expert inside Java desktop applications development and I can't find any help about that bugs.
 Those are:

 - `#1` <ins><b>Opening menu bug</b></ins> : When opening any of the menubar items, all the images/labels that where located into the frame go to the start position